 You can also check out the RFID-blocking hidden money belt I use to store my passport, money, and credit cards while flying and when I arrive at my destination.
 It’s my favorite item in my anti-theft gear collection.

 At this point, you know everything there is to know about which countries require TSA locks, the best TSA luggage locks, and the advantages of using TSA-approved luggage locks when traveling internationally.

 Be sure to bookmark this article and check back any time you’re concerned about a new country adopting the Travel Sentry system because I’ll make sure to keep this article updated.

 Also, please remember once again to avoid using luggage locks on your backpack while walking around outside in a foreign country.
 If you do, please don’t put anything valuable in the pockets you lock because pickpockets target bags with locks on them.

-One last reminder, keep your valuables locked up inside your hotel using your TSA lock or one of the non-TSA locks found in my article.
+One last reminder, keep your valuables locked up inside your hotel using your TSA lock or one of the non-TSA locks found in my guides.

-Other than that, safe travels and have a blast no matter where you go!
+Other than that, safe travels and have a blast wherever your travels may lead you!